WHAT IS COUNSELING?

 Discover strengths you have and how to use them to grow stronger in other areas.

-Counseling goes beyond the obvious, and helps get us "unstuck."
-It is often the case that we know what we should be doing to help us feel better, but can’t seem to be able to do it.
-Counseling helps us work through the obstacles that keep us from doing what we know would be helpful.
+Counseling goes beyond the obvious, and helps get you "unstuck."
+It is often the case that you know what would make you feel better but can't seem to be able to do it.
+Counseling helps you work through the obstacles that keep you from doing what you know would be helpful.

 HOW DOES INSURANCE WORK?

-Using health insurance for counseling can be frustrating at times but I try to be as helpful and accommodating as possible.
-I am in-network with Premera Blue Cross (therefore most all Blue Cross Blue Shield plans), Lifewise, and First Choice Health Network (not to be mistaken with First Health).
-For all other plans I am "out-of-network."
-I am also able to bill HSA accounts.
+Using health insurance for counseling can be frustrating at times and I try to be as helpful and accommodating as possible.
+I am in-network with Premera Blue Cross (therefore most all Blue Cross Blue Shield plans) and Lifewise.
+For all other plans I am "out-of-network" and do not bill directly but do offer a superbill so you can seek reimbursement from your insurance plan.
+I am also able to bill HSA accounts, regardless of network status.

 Before engaging in counseling I encourage you to contact your insurance company and ask them about your outpatient mental heath benefit.
-Be sure to specify whether you are asking for in- or out-of-network benefits.
+Be sure to specify whether you are asking for in- or out-of-network benefits and ask if your plan covers Telehealth.

-It is also important to ask and understand whether or not you have a deductible.
+It is also important to ask about and understand whether or not you have a deductible.
 A deductible is an amount you must pay out-of-pocket before your insurance will pay anything toward your care.
 This amount can be anywhere from $100 to $10,000 (and beyond) per year so it's important you know what it is.
 Make sure you ask, "Do I have a deductible?" and, "Does my deductible apply to my mental health benefit?"
+That way you can have a better estimate about what your out-of-pocket costs will be for your mental health care.

 HOW DO I SCHEDULE AN APPOINTMENT?